-Creating involute gears in a CAD program is tricky, but if you follow the steps below, the teeth will come out right every time.
+Designing and drawing involute gears in a CAD program is tricky, but if you follow the steps below, the teeth will come out right every time.
 Go slowly and make sure that you follow each step carefully, and soon you’ll have a great gear ready for print!

+Calculating involute gear tooth geometry starts with understanding the number of tooth per gear and the pitch of the teeth.
 For our example, we want to create a 19-tooth 32-pitch gear.
 We know that the pitch diameter of the gear will be 19/32 inches, which equals 0.59375 inches, but because we can keep equations in CAD, we’ll just create our first circle with a diameter of “=19/32”, as shown in the picture below.
 (I recommend using the top plane for all these sketches.)

 In the same sketch, create a circle inside the first (concentric) that is tangential to the 20-degree (pressure angle) line, and then make another line from the center of the circles to the intersection of the pressure angle line and the inner circle.
 (Both circle and line are highlighted in blue below.
 The circle from this step becomes the “base circle”: The imaginary post around which the string is wound.)

-In this step, we’ll finally create the “string” for the involute, imagining the edge of the tooth to be this string unwinding.
+In this step, we’ll finally create the “string” for the involute gear geometry, imagining the edge of the tooth to be this string unwinding.
 In another new sketch on the same plane, create a line along the pressure angle line from the base circle to the pitch circle, as shown below, and dimension it with a driven dimension.
 (The actual length of this is determined from the pitch and number of teeth of your gear, so it must be a driven dimension, but we’ll need the dimension on there to use in equations in the next steps.)

 Now, we’ll imagine the string unwinding from our base circle and see the curve a point on the string would make.
 This will be an approximation but will be close enough for a printed gear, and you can make the approximation more accurate by choosing smaller increments for your approximated points.

-Draw an arc that goes from the point where the “string” contacts the base circle to a little to the left, coradial with the base circle.
+Draw an arc that goes from the point where the “string” contacts the base circle to a little to the left, cordial with the base circle.
 Dimension this arc with an arc dimension (select both the end points and then the arc itself, otherwise you’ll end up with a chord dimension, which just measures the straight-line distance between the arc endpoints) and give it the length of the increment you want for approximating the involute curve.
 (I recommend using a length about the pitch or module, in this case 0.03, though remember that smaller increments create more accuracy, and larger increments are fine for rougher approximations.)

-Draw a construction line from the left end of the new arc towards the right, and make the line tangential to the base circle (also tangential to the arc).
+Draw a construction line from the left end of the new arc towards the right and make the line tangential to the base circle (also tangential to the arc).
 We’ll call this line the “string plus one” line.